loidnoir/noir-documentation/docs/welcome/message-editor.md

 ## Embed fields

-Embed fields are premium features yet.
-You can create up to 25 embed fields `Discord limitation`.
-Fields are also fully customizable and can are editable.
+Embed fields are small text boxes that can be added to embed.
+Our editor allows you to create, edit and delete up to 25 embed fields.